Rozina (Pakistani actress): Career

-Rozina started her career with film "Hamein Bhi Jeenay Do" in 1963 as a supporting actress.
+Rozina started her career with the film "Hamein Bhi Jeenay Do" in 1963 as a supporting actress.
 She gradually progressed from supporting to leading roles in films.
 Her first film as a heroine was Ishqe Habib (1965) which was based on a religious theme.
-She was paired with the romantic hero Waheed Murad in several notable movies like, Josh (1966), Khamosh Nigahein (1971), and Daulat Aur Dunya (1972).
-She was labelled as a "glamorous actress" by the critics and the viewers.
-After working in 61 Urdu and 32 Punjabi films, Rozina ended her cinema career with her last movie, Mashriq Maghrab, that was released in 1985.
+She was paired with the romantic hero Waheed Murad in several notable movies like, Josh (1966), Khamosh Nigahen (1971), and Daulat Aur Dunya (1972).
+She was labelled as a "glamorous actress" by critics and viewers.
+After working in 61 Urdu and 32 Punjabi films, Rozina ended her cinema career with her last movie, Hum Ek Hain, that was released in 2004.
+She acted in 100 films during her film career spanning over 3 decades.

 In the commercials

 In the late 1960s, Rozina gained enormous popularity by appearing in a 'Lipton' tea jingle along with Nirala for Pakistan television.
 She also showed her face in a Lux advertisement in the 60s.

 Personal life

 Rozina married the sound specialist, Riffat Qureshi and converted to Islam as Ayesha Qureshi.
 She has a daughter, Saima Qureshi, who is a model and actress.
 TV actor and producer Faysal Quraishi is her nephew.